Spa Water Chemistry – Bromine Tablets

 pH (potential Hydrogen): A scale of 1 to 14 that measure the alkalinity of the water.
 A reading below 7.0 equals acidic water and will cause etching of the plaster, staining and corrosion to the metal pipes and heater and could be irritating to swimmers.
 If the pH is above 8.0 the water will be cloudy, scale will build up along the tile and in the pipes.
 The filter will become clogged and circulation will diminish.
-A high pH also makes chlorine less efficient but Bromine works OK at a pH of 8.0.
+High pH makes chlorine less efficient but Bromine works OK at a pH up to 8.0.
 In A Fiberglass spa keep the pH at 8.0 or above.

 Acid Demand: If the pH is above 7.8, use the #3 test solution 1-drop at a time to determine how much acid is required to bring the pH down to the ideal range of 7.4 to 7.6.
 Count the number of drops and compare against the chart in the test kit to determine how much acid.
 NOTE*** Dry acid is preferred when adjusting spa water.

 Total Alkalinity: This is a buffer for the pH.
 The ideal range is 80 to 120 ppm.
 If the Total Alkalinity is above 120ppm the pH will drift up (above 7.8) and the demand for acid will be higher.
 If the Total Alkalinity is below 80ppm the pH will drift below 7.4 and Base will be needed to raise the pH on a regular basis.
-The pool will also be prone to blue stains.
+In addition, the spa will be prone to blue stains.

 Conditioner: Made from Cyanuric acid and is used to preserve chlorine levels in the water.
 The ideal range is 40 to 80 ppm.
-This chemical is added when the pool is filled and on a periodic basis.
 Test for this chemical with a Cyanuric acid test kit.
 Not used with Bromine

 Algaecides: Kills algae.
 Identify the color of the algae and the location of the algae.
 Common colors in California are Green algae, Yellow (mustard) algae, and Black algae.